Skip to main content

 Goal: Influence national cocoa policy.
 Findings will inform the Ministry of Agriculture and Produce Monitoring Board to engage the private sector on fair pricing.

 Special feature: National policy relevance, creating an evidence base for systemic interventions in an emerging sustainable cocoa market.
-Peer-review currently happening, including the Produce Monitoring Board, who was invited to write the foreword of the case study reflecting on the potential uses of the study in the West African cocoa sector.
+The study was peer reviewed by the Produce Monitoring Board and the Sierra Leonean Ministry of Agriculture.

 3. Coming soon:

 The approach is being tested across different projects and programmes.
-This repository is expected to soon include other studies from:
+This repository is expected to soon include findings from other projects, including:

 • Uganda: Coffee (Ndugu), developed within the RECLAIM Sustainability!
 Programme